SashaOstrow/CIT281-p3/README.md

+# Project 3
 After completing this project, you will:

-    Gain experience interpreting functional descriptions and specifications to complete an assignment Gain experience using modular programming by breaking a project into manageable components Gain experience writing and executing non-web server Node.js (Node) JavaScript code using VSCode Practice creating and using code modules
+    -Gain experience interpreting functional descriptions and specifications to complete an assignment -Gain experience using modular programming by breaking a project into manageable components -Gain experience writing and executing non-web server Node.js (Node) JavaScript code using VSCode -Practice creating and using code modules
-    Practice refactoring using modern JavaScript syntax
+    -Practice refactoring using modern JavaScript syntax
-    Practice using JSON
+    -Practice using JSON
-    Practice using git
+    -Practice using git
-    Create and use a standard Node .gitignore file Gain experience writing and executing web server Node JavaScript code using VSCode Gain experience using Express with the GET verb, routes, and query parameters Gain experience loading a "public" file and using as a web page
+    -Create and use a standard Node .gitignore file -Gain experience writing and executing web server Node JavaScript code using VSCode -Gain experience using Express with the GET verb, routes, and query parameters -Gain experience loading a "public" file and using as a web page
-    Optional: Use Postman to test your REST API

 Overview